udacity/dog-project/README.md

 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
 Likewise, please do not include the `bottleneck_features/` folder.__

 Alternatively, your submission could consist of the GitHub link to your repository.

+ # Archival Note
+ This repository is deprecated; therefore, we are going to archive it.
+However, learners will be able to fork it to their personal Github account but cannot submit PRs to this repository.
+If you have any issues or suggestions to make, feel free to:
+- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
+- Submit a support ticket along with the link to your forked repository if (learners are) blocked for other reasons.
+Here are the links for the [retail consumers](https://udacity.zendesk.com/hc/en-us/requests/new) and [enterprise learners](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131).